zicht/solr-bundle/docs/README.md

 ```

-To map classes not managed by doctrine you could use the `solr.metadata_post_build_entities_list` event to register classes and `solr.metadata_load_document_mapper` to dynamically add mappings.
+To map classes not managed by doctrine you could use the `solr.metadata_post_build_entities_list` event to append classes and the `solr.metadata_load_document_mapper` event to dynamically add or alter mappings.

 ## Caching

 This bundle has some cache implementations in the `Zicht/SimpleCache` namespace and could be replaced (when available) with the [symfony cache](https://symfony.com/doc/current/components/cache.html) as it both implements the [PSR-16](https://www.php-fig.org/psr/psr-16/).

 Currently this bundle support [array cache](../src/Zicht/SimpleCache/ArrayCache.php) and [filesystem cache](../src/Zicht/SimpleCache/ArrayCache.php) where the filesystem cache is default for the DocumentMapperMetadataFactory.

-This bundle uses caching for the DocumentMapperMetadataFactory with building the entity lists when no cache entry exists for the entity list.
-Then process all entities for the DocumentMapperMetadata and create cache items for those metadata classes.
+This bundle uses caching for the DocumentMapperMetadataFactory for caching the build entity lists and the entity mapper metadata.
 By default it will use the file system cache and defined as:

 ```
     <service id="zicht_solr.cache.filesystem" class="Zicht\SimpleCache\FilesystemCache" public="false">